Mental toughness: Our dog box feeding experience

-I am by no means a box feeding pro, but I’ve compiled everything I know about the exercise here — including what our personal experience has been like and where you can go to learn from the folks who really are experts.
+I am by no means a box feeding pro, but I’ve compiled everything I know about the exercise here—including what our personal experience has been like and where you can go to learn from the folks who really are experts.

-What is box feeding?
+What is dog box feeding?

 At its simplest, box feeding is a concentration exercise where your dog indicates (sniffs / points with their nose) on an article (a small object to indicate that the “restaurant” is open) inside of an opaque box.
 When they stay committed to the task through distractions, you drop food in the box as a reward.